pzvol/wt-sight-generator/README.md

 Provides a simple library to help generate War Thunder user sights from JavaScript code.

-Developed becasue I am tired of (1)maintaining multiple sights with similar components for different vehicles, and (2)copy-pasting lines repetitively for generating elements.
+Created becasue I am tired of (1)maintaining multiple sights with similar components for different vehicles, and (2)copy-pasting lines repetitively for generating elements.

+The project is still under development, meaning:
+1. potential massive changes if it is felt necessary;
-The project is still under development - possibly will not be completely finished if it meets personal demands at some point.
+2. possibly will not be completely finished if it meets personal demands at some point.

 ## Files